 Humanitarian Crisis in South Sudan

-3.7 Million People in South Sudan face food insecurity
+1.5 Million People Have Fled Their Homes in South Sudan

 You can help by supporting CARE's work in South Sudan and other poor and war-torn countries around the world.

 LS: South Sudan Box 1

 "The situation in Bentiu can only be described as disaster"